johnalison/WorkingPhilosophy/Books.md

   - Wherever else in the animal kingdom we find greatly exaggerated and enlarged ornaments, we have been able to explain them by the runaway, sexy-son, Fisher effect of intense sexual selection.
 It seems perverse not to consider it when trying to explain the exponential expansion of the brain.
   - Dance, music, humor, and sexual foreplay are all features unique to human beings.
   - We are as domesticated as any dog or cow, perhaps more so.
 We have bred out of ourselves all sorts of instincts that were probably features of our Pleistocene nature.

+# The Foundations of Modern Physics (Steven Weinberg)
+  - The measaurement of Avogadros number was widely recognized in the late 19C as one off the great challenges facing physics.
+  - With thermodynamics one may derive powerful results of great generality without ever committing oneself to the existence off atoms or molecules.
+  - Many of the consequences of macroscopic classical thermodynamics can be deduced from the existence of another thermodynamic variable, entropy.
+Like other thermodynamic variables it depends only on the state of the system, aalthough its defintino seems to indicate thata it also depends on the way the system is prepared.
+The fact that entropy depends only on the thermodynamic state has far reaching consequences.
+  - It is the introduction of the concept off probability into physics that creates an assymetry between the past and future.
+  - The fact that viscous draw is independent of gas density was regarded as a confirmation of the molecular theory of gas dynamics.
+  - Erns Mach: As late as 1916, shortly before his death, declared "I can accept the theory of relativity as little as I can accept the existence of atoms and other such dogmas".
+This goes to show that a scientist can maintain his own principles, bravely holding out against a wide consensus of the scientific establishment, and still be wrong.